Leviticus 8 – The Consecration of Priests

 a.
 Take Aaron and his sons with him: Exodus 29 records the command God gave to Moses to carry out this consecration ceremony with Aaron and his sons.
 Now that the tabernacle was built it was time to perform the ceremony.

 i.
 Exodus 29:1 stated the purpose for the ceremony: To hallow them for ministering to Me as priests.
-That is, it was to set the priests aside for God’s purpose and will.
+That is, this ceremony was to set the priests aside for God’s purpose and will.

 ii.
 Since in Jesus we are a holy priesthood… a royal priesthood (1 Peter 2:5, 9), there is much for us to learn by analogy in this consecration ceremony.
 God wants us set apart for His purpose and will, and He uses these principles to accomplish that goal.

 b.
 Gather all the congregation together at the door of the tabernacle of meeting: God gave a specific list of items needed in the consecration ceremony, and commanded that all the congregation together witness this ceremony.
 It would not be performed secretly.

 2. (4-5) Moses does as the LORD commands.